 The proposed extension will not breach the 45-degree sightline as measured from the adjoining property and does not conflict with separation distances.
-The extension is not therefore considered to create any significant loss of light, outlook or amenity to the occupiers of surrounding properties.
+The extensions and alterations are not therefore considered to create any significant loss of light, outlook or amenity to the occupiers of surrounding properties.

-The previous application was not refused on neighbour amenity grounds in terms of built form and by virtue of not being included within the refusal reasons the extension was therefore deemed acceptable.
+The previous application was not refused on neighbour amenity grounds in terms of built form and by virtue of not being included within the refusal reasons the extensions were therefore deemed acceptable.